ngds/data-quality-tools/README.md

 ### Duplicate Datasets

 Duplicated data can take a several forms.
 During the harvest process, there are conditions that allow duplicate data to be saved.
 Checcks are made for duplicate GUIDS in the harvest, in the package (as found in package_extra)

+### Resource Link Quality Reports

+Detailed and summary reports for the DataQuality check (resource links)